zachvalenta/jvns.ca/content/post/2016-12-04-container-networking.markdown

 172.9.9.9.

-On AWS this can actually be super easy -- there are these things called "VPC Route Tables", and you can just say "send packets for 4.4.4.\* to 172.9.9.9 please" and AWS will make it work for you.
-The catch isyou can only have 50 of these rules, so if you want to have a cluster of more than 50 computers, you need to go back to being confused about networking.
+On AWS this can actually be super easy -- there are these things called "VPC Route Tables", and you can just say "send packets for 10.4.4.\* to 172.9.9.9 please" and AWS will make it work for you.
+The catch is you can only have 50 of these rules, so if you want to have a cluster of more than 50 instances, you need to go back to being confused about networking.

 ### some networking basics: IP addresses, MAC addresses, local networks